Viewer Rating

 Times are tough at Premiere Properties.
 Shelley "the machine" Levene and Dave Moss are veteran salesmen, but only Ricky Roma is on a hot streak.
 The new Glengarry sales leads could turn everything around, but the front office is holding them back until these "losers" prove themselves.
 Then someone decides to take matters into his own hands, stealing the Glengarry leads and leaving everyone wondering who did it.

-Glengarry Glen Ross does not feature any identifiable LGBTQ+ characters or themes.
-The narrative is entirely centered on the cutthroat, masculine environment of real estate sales, rendering the film's portrayal of LGBTQ+ elements as not applicable.
+Glengarry Glen Ross does not feature any identifiable transsexual characters or themes.
+The narrative is entirely centered on the high-pressure, male-dominated environment of real estate sales, and therefore offers no portrayal, positive or negative, of transsexual individuals or experiences.

 The movie does not contain any action or adventure elements.